thedurphy/GnC.Data.Course.Project/README.md

 2. fBodyBodyGyroJerkMagstd
 3. tGravityAccmeanX

-..* the first letter (t or f) denotes '(t)time domain signal' or whether '(f)Fast Fourier  Transform (FFT)' was applied to it ..* the results within the '(t) time domain signals' were then separated into 'Body' and 'Gravity' measurements as you can see in Examples 1 & 2
+1. the first letter (t or f) denotes '(t)time domain signal' or whether '(f)Fast Fourier  Transform (FFT)' was applied to it
+2. the results within the '(t) time domain signals' were then separated into 'Body' and 'Gravity' measurements as you can see in Examples 1 & 2
-..* the 3rd part of the variable denotes which piece of equiptment from the cellphone was used for recording the data:
+3. the 3rd part of the variable denotes which piece of equiptment from the cellphone was used for recording the data:
-.....*Acc = Accelerometer; Gyro = Gyroscope
+4. Acc = Accelerometer; Gyro = Gyroscope
-..* the variables with 'Jerk' denotes a values derived from body linear acceleration and angular velocity over time ..* the next part shows whether the value is the 'Mean' or the 'Standard Deviation'; mean, std, respectively ..* if the variable has an X, Y, or Z, it denotes the dimensional component being measured
+5. the variables with 'Jerk' denotes a values derived from body linear acceleration and angular velocity over time
+6. the next part shows whether the value is the 'Mean' or the 'Standard Deviation'; mean, std, respectively
+7. if the variable has an X, Y, or Z, it denotes the dimensional component being measured

-* The Data Sets
+#### The Data Sets

 ..There are 2 data sets the script will out put into the Global Environment to work with: **oneSet** and **tidyData** (tidyData will be opened to View)